EU AI Act for HR Tech Companies: What You Need to Know

 Transparency and Instructions for Use (Article 13)

-HR tech providers must design their AI systems to be sufficiently transparent for deployers to interpret outputs and use the system appropriately.
+As an HR tech provider, you must design your AI systems to be transparent enough for deployers to read the outputs and use the system properly.
 Your instructions for use must include:

 - The identity and contact details of the provider